 May 13, 2020: 4 incisions; 3cm hemorrhagic corpus luteum cyst on left ovary; 1.2cm benign cyst on right ovary; Endometriosis lesions were found on the outside of my bladder, right round ligament, the cul-de-sac, left round ligament, left paracolic gutter, and deeply-embedded on my sigmoid colon; my bladder was adhered to my uterus, the left ovary was adhered to the left pelvic wall; and my left ovary and adnexa were removed completely.
 The sigmoid colon Endometriosis nodule was not removed.
 Total cost: $97,687.44, but still may have bills pending.
 Surgeons: Dr. Mel Kurtulus and Dr. Chandra Spring-Robinson

 October 21, 2020: 5 incisions; “several” corpus luteal cysts on right ovary; Endometriosis lesions found on outside of uterus, left ovarian fossa (where left ovary used to be), left of my sigmoid colon, on the rectosigmoid junction (DIE), in the cul-de-sac (DIE), near the right colon; and bladder was scarred and held down against uterus.
-Total cost: Pending.
+Total cost: $231,571.32, but still may have bills pending.
 Surgeons: Dr. Matthew Schultzel and Dr. Mel Kurtulus.

 I’ve labeled these as best I could remember right after I left my post-op examination with Dr. Kurtulus.
 Enjoy the insides!!

 And here’s a few fun photos I took during my recovery.

 If you’d like to see how my incisions healed after one month, check out this li’l video I put together: